 where:

-is the FIM for $\bs{\gamma}_0$ in the parametric submodel $\mathcal{P}_{1}$ in \eqref{P1}.
+is the FIM for $\bs{\gamma}_0$ in the parametric sub-model $\mathcal{P}_{1}$ in \eqref{P1}.
 It is immediate to recognize in \eqref{CRB_12} the well-known expression of the CRB for parametric estimation in the presence of a finite-dimensional nuisance vector.

 Moreover, we note that this lemma implies that $ \bar{\mb{I}}(\bs{\gamma}_0|\bs{\xi}_0,g_0)\leq \bar{\mb{I}}(\bs{\gamma}_0|\bs{\xi}_0)$.
 This means that the information about the parameter $\bs{\gamma}_0$ is reduced or remains the same in the presence of the infinite-dimensional nuisance function $g_0$.
 It is clear from Lemma \ref{Lem1} that there is no loss of information iff $\mb{p}=\mb{0}$.
-The following lemma (also given without proof, in \cite[Sect.
+The following lemma (also stated without proof, in \cite[Sect.
 3.4, Prop.
-3]{BKRW}) and proven in the Appendix \ref{App31} of this work, will specify the condition for which the presence of the nuisance function $g_0$ will not bring any loss of information.
+3]{BKRW}) and proven in the Appendix \ref{App31} of this work, specifies the condition under which the presence of the nuisance function $g_0$ will not bring any loss of information.

 \begin{lemma} The efficient SFIM $\bar{\mb{I}}(\bs{\gamma}_0|\bs{\xi}_0,g_0)$ for the model $\mathcal{P}$ in \eqref{sp1} is equal to the parametric efficient FIM $\bar{\mb{I}}(\bs{\gamma}_0|\bs{\xi}_0)$ in $\mathcal{P}_{1,2}$, i.e. $\mb{p}= \mb{0}$ if and only if (iff) the following condition is satisfied